nguyenhiep581/smart-translator/docs/MAINTENANCE.md

 ### **Post-Release**

-- [ ] Tag release in GitHub
+- [ ] Run GitHub Action "Build and Release" manually with new tag
-- [ ] Create GitHub Release with changelog
+- [ ] Verify Release creation on GitHub
 - [ ] Update README with new version
 - [ ] Announce on social media/blog (if applicable)
 - [ ] Monitor for bug reports